 Cold wallets are wallets that are not connected to the internet and allow for NFTs to live on physical storage devices like a flashdrive.
 Cold wallets are the most secure way to store your NFTs and other cryptocurrencies since they are not vulnerable to remote attacks.
 Of course, there have been numerous occasions where people misplace their cold wallets and the assets inside are lost potentially forever.

 Which one is best for NFTs?

 Typically the type of wallet you should use should depend on the value of the NFT being stored on the wallet.
 If you have a small collection and have not spent a significant amount, a hot wallet will be perfectly suitable for security as long as you take care to protect your private key.
 The benefits of a hot wallet's ability to easily connect to platforms like OpenSea outweigh the cons when there is not a significant amount on the wallet to lose.

 If you have large amounts of crypto and very valuable NFTs stored in your wallet, you should consider purchasing a cold wallet that still gives you the ability to connect online.
 An example would be Ledger's cold storage wallet which gives you the security of a cold wallet but the accessibility of a hot wallet.
 This type of wallet will cost significantly more but will ensure the safety of your assets.

 Seed phrase vs. private key

 Crypto wallets can be intimidating at first.
-Every day there are new hacks and fraudulent activities that have made wallets more frightening than ever.
+Every day there are new hacks and fraudulent activity that have made wallets more frightening than ever.
 As wallet technology continues to improve, the process of onboarding NFTs will improve as well.
-Companies like Nifty Bridge are taking strides to protect customers by simplifying the onboarding process and building wallet technology that is both easy to use and safe to store.
+Companies like Nifty Bridge are taking strides to protect customers by simplifying the onboarding process and building wallet technology that is both easy to use, and safe to store.
 If you are curious to learn more about wallets and how to keep them safe please click here for more information.